mlogan914/mlogan914.github.io/_posts/2025-07-20-why-clinical-data-hasnt-automated.md

 > In clinical data workflows, the technical potential has always outpaced organizational readiness.

+Clinical data standards like CDISC ODM give us everything we need to automate SDTM transformations — but the industry hasn’t taken full advantage.
+This post explores why, and how we can finally bridge that gap.

 <!--more-->

 For over two decades, CDISC has provided us with deeply thoughtful metadata standards.
 The Operational Data Model (ODM) wasn’t just created to document what we did — it was designed to enable automation, consistency, and reuse.
 It gave us a structured, machine-readable way to describe the forms, fields, controlled terminology, and relationships that make up a clinical trial.

-And yet, here we are: still copying SDTM specs into Excel, writing thousands of lines of SAS code by hand, and maintaining hardcoded mappings across multiple studies that look nearly identical.
+And yet, here we are: still copying SDTM specs into Excel, writing thousands of lines of SAS code by hand, and maintaining hardcoded mappings across studies that look nearly identical.

 It’s not because we’re lazy.
 It’s because the people doing the work are under-resourced, overburdened, and deeply siloed — and the systems that support them were never designed for modern workflows.

-But now, I think we have an opportubity to change that.
+But now, I think we have an opportunity to change that.

 > **NOTE:** For definitions of any unfamiliar terms (e.g., CDISC, SDTM etc.), see the Glossary of Acronyms at the end of this article.

-## The ODM: More Than Metadata, It's Infrastructure
+## The ODM: More Than Metadata — It’s Infrastructure

 Let’s start with the basics.

 The CDISC Operational Data Model (ODM-XML) is a standardized format for representing:

 - Study design
 - Case report forms
 - Item definitions (with datatypes, labels, units, etc.)
 - Codelists and value-level metadata
 - Audit trails, versioning, and relationships

 It’s verbose, yes.
-But it’s also deeply rich — and if we treat it like the source of truth, it can do more than describe a study.
+But it’s also deeply rich — and if we treat it as the source of truth, it can do more than describe a study.
 It can become the foundation for:

 - Automated SDTM scaffolding
 - Study-agnostic data transformations
 - Real-time metadata traceability
 - Spec-to-code pipelines with overrides
 - AI-assisted mapping and validation

 Most teams don’t realize how much information is already embedded in an ODM file — simply because we’ve never been encouraged to use it that way.